sushantmahajan85/frontshare_dev/README.md

 __________________________________________________________________________________
 General information
 __________________________________________________________________________________
-The website is divided into 4 sections:
+-The website is divided into 4 sections:
 (Header - Left sidebar - Body - Right sidebar)
 The left sidebar is always the navigation menu.
 The Right sidebar on the other hand will look different depending on what page we are on.
 It can act like a filter menu or blocks container or other things.